LuckyJimJD/CivilProcedure/_cases/Deutsch_Schoelkopf.md

 During the first phase, the party seeking interpleader bears the burden of demonstrating she is or may be subject to adverse claims.
 Adverse claims or potentially adverse claims exist when at least two defendants lay claim to the property held by the stakeholder.
 Sustaining an interpleader based on potential claims requires a "real and reasonable belief" that the interpleaded parties could have a colorable claim to the stake.

-## b.
-Deutsch has not shown sufficient adverse claims to invoke interpleader.
+## B. Deutsch has not shown sufficient adverse claims to invoke interpleader.

 Deutsch's interpleader action necessarily depends on her claim that all of the named defendants possess adverse claims to the sculpture.
 But only Andrew Schoelkopf claims any interest in _Industrial Forms_—the other defendants all agree that Andrew is the only legitimate claimant, and each affirmatively renounces any claim.
 This leaves Andrew as the only _actual_ claimant to the sculpture.
 Deutsch cannot maintain her interpleader action based on current adverse claims.